Long-term Hydrodynamic Simulations on the Planetesimals Trapped in the First-order Mean Motion Resonances: Result

 where

-Note that $f_{s,1}$ and $C$ are both positive and increases monotonically with $\alpha$.
+Note that $f_{s,1}$ and $C$ are both positive and increase monotonically with $\alpha$.
 For exterior resonances, the resonant argument oscillates around $\pi$, and hence the second term is negative such that $\dot\varpi_o / n_o$ could be negative.
 To calculate $\dot\varpi_o / n_o$, we simply assume $\cos\phi = -1$.
 The values of $e_o$ are set to $0.001$ for $\mu = 10^{-5}$ and $0.01$ for $\mu = 10^{-3}$, based on the evolution equation of eccentricity that the eccentricity increases more slowly for smaller $\mu$ and is expected to be lower.
 Under these assumptions, the values of $\dot\varpi_o / n_o$ contributed from the resonant perturbations can reach $-10^{-2}$, or even larger, $-10^{-1}$.
 Therefore, we think that in our simulations the deviation in the semi-major axis is mainly caused by the resonant perturbations, and possibly the gravitational forces from the asymmetric structures in the gaseous disk.

-On the late stage, the semi-major axis increases slowly with time, accompanied with the decrease in the eccentricity. (see the cases of MMRs with $j \ge 2$ in Figures \ref{fig:earth_case} and \ref{fig:neptune_case}).
-The slow divergent evolution is known as the resonant repulsion mechanism \citep{2010MNRAS.405..573P, 2011CeMDA.111...83P, 2012ApJ...756L..11L}, caused by the tidal circularization due to external dissipative forces, e.g., the tidal friction from the central star \citep{2013AJ....145....1B}, and the wake-planet interaction \citep{2013ApJ...778....7B}.
+On the late stage, the semi-major axis increases slowly with time, accompanied by the decrease in the eccentricity (see the cases of MMRs with $j \ge 2$ in Figures \ref{fig:earth_case} and \ref{fig:neptune_case}).
+The slow divergent evolution is known as the resonant repulsion mechanism \citep{2010MNRAS.405..573P, 2011CeMDA.111...83P, 2012ApJ...756L..11L}, caused by the tidal circularization due to external dissipative forces, e.g., the tidal friction from the central star \citep{2013AJ....145....1B}, and the wake--planet interaction \citep{2013ApJ...778....7B}.